 - Going after a swag bag offered by Adafruit from an MIT Open hardware conference resulted in a video series with Hackaday

-- Almost all the errors I’ve made in CAD systems were related to parts I’ve made.
-For parts and footprints - you need to have someone check your work.
+- Almost all the errors I’ve made in CAD systems were related to I’ve made.
+For and footprints - you need to have someone check your work.

 - To start a new CAD system - make a trash board, force yourself through.

 - Process to start learning a new CAD system: Open CAD > Get Overwhelmed > DRINK